The Modular Isomorphism Problem for small groups -- revisiting Eick's algorithm: Abstract

 \section{Abstract}

-We study the Modular Isomorphism Problem (MIP) for groups of small order based on an improved implementation of an algorithm developed by B. Eick.
-This improvement allows to determine quotients $I(kG)/I(kG)^n$ of the augmentation ideal without first computing the full augmentation ideal $I(kG)$.
-Being more time and memory efficient it allows us to verify that the MIP has a positive answer for groups of order $3^7$ and to significantly reduce the cases that need to be checked for groups of order $5^6$.
+We study the Modular Isomorphism Problem (MIP) for groups of small order based on an improvement of an algorithm described by B. Eick.
+Our improvement allows to determine quotients $I(kG)/I(kG)^m$ of the augmentation ideal without first computing the full augmentation ideal $I(kG)$.
+It allows us to verify that the MIP has a positive answer for groups of order $3^7$ and to significantly reduce the cases that need to be checked for groups of order $5^6$.
+We further provide a proof for an observation of Bagi\'nski and provide a negative answer to a question of Bleher, Kimmerle, Roggenkamp and Wursthorn.